arc-research-analytics/cagematch_demo/README.md

-# Cagematch Lunch & Learn // 03.04.24
+# Cage Match Lunch & Learn // 03.04.24

-This demonstration will feature a brief overview of 2 popular Python libraries used for building web applications: Streamlit and Dash.
+This demonstration will feature a brief (but friendly) overview of the most popular modern, open source, Python-only web development frameworks on the market: Streamlit and Dash.

 We also will touch on the following technologies / libraries: